dskaustubh/KDCHAT/README.md

 # KDCHAT
-A simple way to text your friends
+A simple way to text your friends.